better-pixels/es6-frontend-setup-steps/README.md

 One-Time Steps
 --------------

- 1. Install globally the [karma](https://github.com/karma-runner/karma/) CLI: `npm install -g karma-cli`
+ 1.  `npm install -g karma-cli`to install globally the [karma](https://github.com/karma-runner/karma/) CLI
+ 2. `npm install -g live-server` to install globally [a web-server](https://github.com/tapio/live-server) to serve the files (which refreshes the page every time one of the served files is edited)

 Per-Project Steps
 -----------------